-Students who have been assessed/diagnosed as having a learning difference or SEND, may qualify for Access Arrangements for their course and for internal examinations/public examinations.
+Students who have been assessed / diagnosed as having a learning difference or SEND, may qualify for Access Arrangements for their course and for internal examinations / public examinations.
 Appropriate assessment is required together with a history of need.
-Assessments can often be administered by the SENCo.
-Parents are asked to liaise with the SENCo in good time with respect to this and to provide relevant background information at the earliest point, preferably prior to entry.
-In consultation with the Examinations Officer, the SENCo will then make the relevant 'Access Arrangements' for such examinations.
+Assessments can often be administered by the SENDCo.
+Parents are asked to liaise with the SENDCo in good time with respect to this and to provide relevant background information at the earliest point, preferably prior to entry.
+In consultation with the Examinations Officer, the SENDCo will then make the relevant 'Access Arrangements' for such examinations.

 Many students request the use of a word processor in exams because they find it easier or faster to type than to write longhand.
-However, the Exam Board regulations state that candidates can only use word processors if they have a specific need, for example a learning difficulty, medical condition or physical disability, or some other learning need which has been identified by an assessor, e.g. Head of CE Department or an Educational Psychologist.
+However, the Exam Board regulations state that candidates can only use word processors if they have a specific need, for example a learning difficulty, medical condition or physical disability, or some other learning need which has been identified by an assessor, e.g. Head of CE Department or an Educational Psychologist, allowed to use a laptop (we have a specific policy for this).
+If a report from a privately commissioned Educational Psychologist recommends provision of Access Arrangements it is the role of the School to confirm whether these are appropriate within our educational setting.

-The SENCo and the Examinations Officer have a duty to ensure that all arrangements (including those granted at previous schools or by an external assessor) accurately define the student's working practice at Chetham's.
+The SENDCo and the Examinations Officer have a duty to ensure that all arrangements (including those granted at previous schools or by an external assessor) accurately define the student's working practice at Chetham's.
 Supporting evidence will be gathered from academic and instrumental tutors.

-The SENCo also provides all of the relevant reports for the ABRSM examinations.
+The SENDCo also provides all of the relevant reports for the ABRSM examinations.
 This information is collated by the Music Assistant.